 The discussion-based meeting began with words of encouragement from Elizabeth Rowley, founder of T1International, joining us from the UK via video stream.
 She emphasized the global reach of #insulin4all, and the support and resources available to us from a global network of diabetes access advocates.

-From there, Hannah Crabtree, visiting from Washington DC, shared her experience of jumping into the #insulin4all movement.
-Hannah described her journey from frustration with the diabetes online community to joining ranks with other diabetics concerned with the cost of insulin.
-For Hannah, that online engagement turned into offline action.
-In 2017, Hannah demonstrated in the Capitol against the repeal of the Affordable Care Act and attended Alex Azar’s Health and Human Services committee hearing wearing the same shirt she wore to the LGBT Center that night.
+From there, an advocate visiting from Washington DC shared her experience of jumping into the #insulin4all movement.
+She described her journey from frustration with the diabetes online community to joining ranks with other diabetics concerned with the cost of insulin.
+For her, that online engagement turned into offline action.
+In 2017, she demonstrated in the Capitol against the repeal of the Affordable Care Act and attended Alex Azar’s Health and Human Services committee hearing wearing the same shirt she wore to the LGBT Center that night.

 The shirt, a T1International tee that she had emblazoned a special message onto the back, reads “1 Vial, 2 Weeks: $350.”